-So, because we all need a little speech room inspiration, I’ve gathered up 17 genius ideas from SLPs and teachers to make your organization quest a bit easier!
+Because we all need a little speech therapy room inspiration, I’ve gathered up 17 genius ideas from SLPs and teachers to make your organization quest a bit easier!
 Here you go:

 Note: I’ve provided suggested links to where you can purchase some of these items for your convenience, so you can see what the items look like.
-They are not affiliate links, and I’m not receiving any compensation for providing them- just hope it’s helpful!
+They’re not affiliate links, and I’m not receiving any compensation for providing them- just hope it’s helpful!

 Organizing your office space:

 1. Cords: Label your cords with Washi tape and manage that tangle of computer cables with this pretty and practical solution from Landeelu.
 When I leave for the summer, I’m required to unplug all the cords and cables to my computer and other devices.
 That usually results in a tangled nightmare when I get back!
 “Where does this cord go?” is a frustrating game I’ll no longer need to play with this tip.

 2. Forms: Store frequently needed forms in a letter-sized pocket wall organizer like this one at Walmart.
 I have this filled with papers I frequently need to grab: therapy logs (if you keep yours on paper), baseline forms, screeners to send to teachers, parent handouts, welcome letters and supply lists for new students.

 3. Files: With the crazy caseloads many of us have, file folder organization in our speech therapy room is essential!